NRT-DSEER/computing-for-research-2022/ReadMe.md

 ### Teaching Assistants:
 Contact over slack or attend office hours -- do we have a link yet?

-- Megan Barnett, she/her, 5th year PhD in Geophysical Sciences
+- Megan Barnett, she/her, PhD in Geophysical Sciences
 - Prayut Jain, MS
+- Brinda Sapra, she/her, MS in Computational Analysis and Public Policy, Department of Computer Science and Harris School of Public Policy

 ### Class Time:
 - Aug 29-Sept 9